lusitania/keep-it-simple/online-sync/README.md

 ## Transfer Phase

 ### Transfer Data
-Participating actors: SinkOp << Operator >>, SourceOp << Operator >>, INotify << File System >>
+Participating actors: SourceOp << Operator >>, INotify << File System >>

 Flow of events:

- 1. FileEventQueue registers to INotify events from a particular root path in the local file system
+ 1. FileEvents registers to INotify events (content modified, attributes changed) from a SourceFolder in the local file system provided by SourceOp.
- 1. DataService polls FileEventQueue indefinitely and for every polled entry it
+ 1. DataService polls FileEvents indefinitely and for every polled entry it
-    1. Retrieves the file content
+    1. Retrieves the file content and attributes
     1. Wraps file content and relative path (without root path component) into a FileData message
     1. Sends the FileData message to the DataClient